WICHITA—The five seniors on Augusta's boys bowling team had an idea.

 On the girls side, some of the Orioles are making strong cases to be more than just compliments to team veterans Bethany Watson and Katy Nordman.
 Hannah Trudell bowled games of 192, 181 and 151 for a 524 series, right behind Watson’s 525 series (157, 153, 215).
 Nordman bowled a team-high 545 series, which included a team game-high 205 as well as 155 and 185.
 Cheyenne Brunhoeber bowled a 499 series while Madison Marcotte bowled a 494 series.

-Page 2 of 2 - The JV boys were defeated by Newton.
+The JV boys were defeated by Newton.
 The JV girls beat Newton.
 Augusta returns to action tomorrow in McPherson.